-The Pacific Rim Property Research Journal (PRPRJ) is the official journal of the Pacific Rim Real Estate Society (PRRES) and represents the major refereed property research journal in the region.
+The Pacific Rim Property Research Journal (PRPRJ) is the official journal of PRRES and represents the major refereed property research journal in the region.
 Published quarterly, PRPRJ has an international editorial board and attracts a wide range of property research papers from the Pacific Rim and internationally.

-Originally established at UTS in 1989 as Land Economics Review (LER), the journal was renamed Australian Land Economics Review (ALER) in 1995, with the Pacific Rim Property Research Journal (PRPRJ) established in 2000.
-Since 1995, PRRES has taken an increasing leadership role in PRPRJ, such that in 1999, PRPRJ became the official journal of PRRES.
+Originally established in 1989 as Land Economics Review (LER), the journal was renamed Australian Land Economics Review (ALER) in 1995, with the Pacific Rim Property Research Journal (PRPRJ) established in 2000.
 Over 1989-2000, the journal was six-monthly, with the journal being quarterly since 2001.
-The American Real Estate Society (ARES) is the only other regional real estate society with a quarterly property research journal.
+ARES is the only other regional real estate society with a quarterly property research journal.